 - provides practical help with making a complaint, including writing letters, making phone calls and supporting you in preparing for and attending meetings

 - works with the NHS by using feedback to improve your healthcare and NHS service provision

 You can find more information about PASS on the Patient Advice and Support Service website at www.patientadvicescotland.org.uk.

 You can also get help from a Citizens Advice Bureau - where to get advice.

 If you are considering taking legal action about your NHS complaint, you will need to consult a solicitor.

 You should be aware that these actions are costly and complex.
 All family practitioners are insured and legal action will usually be contested by an insurance company.
 Where the legal action is about the actions of an NHS Health Board employee, the NHS Health Board will be responsible for deciding whether to contest the action.

 If you think that an NHS practitioner has been guilty of professional misconduct, it may be possible to complain to the practitioner's professional or regulatory body.
 If a practitioner is found guilty of professional misconduct they can be prevented from practising in the future.

 You may make a complaint to a professional body even if you have also made a complaint under the NHS complaints procedure.
 However, if an investigation has already started under the NHS complaints procedure, the professional body may decide to wait for the outcome of this before deciding what action it should take.

-The NHS is not allowed to discriminate against you because of race, sex, disability, religion or belief, sexuality, gender reassignment or because you are married or in a civil partnership.
+The NHS is not allowed to discriminate against you because of age, race, sex, disability, religion or belief, sexuality, gender reassignment or because you are married or in a civil partnership.